MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

 This [example application](edit_context_demo.html) shows how an author might build a simple editor that leverages the EditContext in a more holistic way.

 ## Interaction with Other Browser Editing Features
-By decoupling the view from text input, the EditContext gives up other DOM features that relate to editing.
-An inventory of features related to editing in the web platform and their interaction with the EditContext follows:
+By decoupling the view from text input, the EditContext opts out of some editing behaviors that are currently only available through the DOM.
+An inventory of those features and their interaction with the EditContext follows:

  * Spellcheck
  * Undo